Do you want to learn how to send push notifications from your WordPress site?

 Plus, with the right tool, creating and optimizing them is quick and easy, even for beginners.

-🔎 In this article, we’ll cover:
+🔎 In this article, I’ll cover:

 - What Are Push Notifications?